This post may contain affiliate links. Please read our disclosure policy.

 Even better, you can make this dry gf corn muffin mix ahead of time, and add eggs and milk in minutes.
 Just like the little blue Jiffy box, but gluten free!

-This gluten free corn muffins recipe is just as versatile and forgiving as the little blue box you remember.
+This recipe is just as versatile and forgiving as the little blue box you remember.
 I've made muffins from this mix with and without cupcake liners (muffins and cupcakes always bake more evenly with muffin tin liners), with and without added corn kernels, and at different temperatures, too.
 It all works out perfectly!

-My personal favorite is the kind you see just below: baked in muffin liners, with frozen corn kernels mixed in and baked at 350ยฐF for 15 minutes.
+This mix is so versatile, and can be used in so many different ways.
+My personal favorite is the kind you see just below: baked in muffin liners, with frozen corn kernels mixed in and baked at 350°F for 15 minutes.

 Keep in mind that this recipe makes 17 ounces of the dry mix, double the traditional 8.5-ounce Jiffy box.
 You can of course always cut the mix in half straight down the middle of every ingredient.